tmarkec/row_to_grow/README.md

 ## Design & Planning:
 ### Business model
 - Row to Grow is an e-commerce website that specializes in rowing-related products, such as clothing, accessories, and education.
-Our business model is centered around providing high-quality products at affordable prices, with a focus on serving the local rowing community.
-We believe that by focusing on the needs of our customers and providing excellent customer service, we can establish ourselves as a trusted and respected brand in the rowing community.
+Our business model is centered around providing high-quality products at affordable prices, with a focus on serving rowing community.
+We believe that by focusing on the needs of our customers and providing excellent customer service, we can establish ourselves as a trusted and respected brand in the rowing community and beyond since we also have products that are not so called "rowing-related" and are more "mainstream"
- - To achieve our business goals, we have established partnerships with local suppliers to ensure that we can offer a wide range of high-quality products.
-We carefully select our suppliers based on the quality of their products, their reputation in the industry, and their commitment to sustainable and ethical practices.
+ - To achieve our business goals, we carefully select our suppliers based on the quality of their products, their reputation in the industry, and their commitment to sustainable and ethical practices.
  - To support our business model, we have implemented a range of operational strategies to ensure that we can deliver the best possible customer experience.
-We offer fast and reliable shipping, easy returns and exchanges, and a customer support team that is available to answer any questions or concerns.By prioritizing customer satisfaction, we believe that we can build long-term relationships with our customers and establish ourselves as a leading provider of rowing-related products.
+We offer fast and reliable shipping, easy returns and exchanges, and a customer support team that is available to answer any questions or concerns.By prioritizing customer satisfaction, we believe that we can build long-term relationships with our customers and establish ourselves as a good provider of sports related products.

 ### Marketing
 #### B2C
 The application is primarily B2C focused, catering to individual customers who wish to purchase rowing related products

 #### Strategies
-- At Row to Grow, we understand the importance of effective marketing strategies to drive traffic to our website and increase sales.
+- At Row to Grow, we understand the importance of effective marketing strategies to drive traffic to our website and increase our sales.
 Our current marketing strategies include:

 - Social Media: We have created a [Facebook](https://www.facebook.com/profile.php?id=100092653627209) and [Instagram](https://www.instagram.com/rowto_grow/?fbclid=IwAR1LHVbMfc3Ypo-tBhXvJH1TNpzzMbn2iyowSml0UgkYor25RQ4zspwrwGU) page for our business to reach out to potential customers and promote our products.
-By regularly posting engaging content and interacting with our followers, we aim to build a strong online presence and increase brand awareness.
-We also plan to share the page with our friends and family and encourage them to like and share it with their wider circle.
+By regularly posting engaging content and interacting with our followers, we aim to build an online presence to increase our brand awareness.
 Our both pages are live and active but in case they becomes inactive or deactivated I have taken screenshots to display here as well

 <details><summary>Facebook1 page</summary>
 <img src=readme_img/marketing/dcb2.png>